Referral Partners

 Tier 2 — Professional Risk Assessment. $15,000–$25,000.

+Exposure range: $500K–$10M.
 The subject is your client.
 The assessment is commissioned by you.
-The question is operational: is the subject's structural state matching what the subject is reporting about it.
-The referral partner has a decision in front of them — the trust, the deal, the case, the investment — and the structural read informs whether the subject is embodying the capacity their decisions presuppose, or performing it.
+The question is operational: is the person's structural state matching what the person is reporting about it.
+The referral partner has a decision in front of them — the trust, the deal, the case, the investment — and the structural read informs whether the person is embodying the capacity their decisions presuppose, or performing it.

 Tier 3 — Critical Exposure Assessment. $25,000–$50,000.

-The subject is a third party.
+Exposure range: $10M+.
 The referral partner is carrying material fiduciary or financial exposure tied to the subject's structural integrity.
-The depth of the assessment, the breadth of the contextual risk mapping, and the page count of the deliverable scale with the exposure.
+The depth of the assessment, the breadth of the contextual risk mapping, and the deliverable scale with the exposure.

 Typical engagements: PE acquisitions above $50M where the founder is the asset.
 Hedge fund key-person evaluations on material allocations.
 Family office governance where the principal's structural integrity affects multi-generational exposure.
 Estate planning at scale where decision-making capacity is the contested variable.
 Pre-IPO leadership evaluation.
 Litigation where capacity is in dispute and the financial exposure is material.